aws-solutions-library-samples/guidance-for-sql-based-etl-with-apache-spark-on-amazon-eks/README.md

 [*^ back to top*](#Table-of-Contents)
 #### Check Spot instance usage and cost savings
-Navigate to the [Spot Requests console](https://console.aws.amazon.com/ec2sp/v2/){:target="_blank"} -> click on the "Saving Summary" button.
+Navigate to the [Spot Requests console](https://console.aws.amazon.com/ec2/home?#SpotInstances) -> click on the "Savings summary" button.
 It will show you how much running cost you have just saved.

 ![](source/images/4-spot-console.png)